Problems Using Joint and POD/ITF Bank Accounts to Avoid Probate

 - Guardianship or conservatorship for minor owners: If the joint owner is a minor, then a court-supervised guardianship or conservatorship will need to be established for the account to be used for the minor's benefit.
 This can be avoided by tilting the account in the name of your Revocable Living Trust which establishes a trust for the benefit of the minor after your death.

-- Disinheriting other beneficiaries: If the account or real estate owner only designates one beneficiary but has other beneficiaries he or she wants to inherit the property, then the owner will have effectively disinherited all of the other beneficiaries.
+- Disinheriting other beneficiaries: If the account or real estate owner only designates one beneficiary but has other beneficiaries they want to inherit the property, then the owner will have effectively disinherited all of the other beneficiaries.
 Therefore, it will be important for the owner to keep the beneficiaries of the account or real estate up to date.

 - Death of a beneficiary: If a designated beneficiary predeceases the account or real estate owner, then problems could arise in figuring out what amount that the other designated beneficiaries should receive.
-Also, if there is only one beneficiary designated and he or she predeceases the account or real estate owner and the owner fails to add a new beneficiary prior to his or her death, then the account or real estate will become a part of the owner's estate and need to go through probate.
+Also, if there is only one beneficiary designated and they predecease the account or real estate owner and the owner fails to add a new beneficiary prior to their death, then the account or real estate will become a part of the owner's estate and need to go through probate.

 - The requirement to designate equal shares: Some financial institutions require that if more than one beneficiary is designated on a POD, TOD, ITF or Totten trust account, then the beneficiaries must each receive an equal share of the account.
 This may not be what the account owner wants and will, therefore, force the account owner to constantly keep an eye on account balances and property values to ensure that the beneficiaries receive their intended proportionate shares.